Puppies

 1. Goldens must be at least 8 weeks old when they leave the breeder.

-2. Puppies must be registered with the Kennel Club – there is no viable reason why not!
+2. Puppies should be registered with the Kennel Club – there is no viable reason why not!

 4. Deposits should only be paid if the puppies are born and should be a reasonable proportion of the total cost.
 Be wary of non refundable deposits.